What is tacrolimus?

 Once the inflamed skin has returned to normal, the ointment may be discontinued.
 To prevent frequent recurrences, it may be helpful to apply it to previously affected areas two or three times weekly.

 Most patients tolerate tacrolimus ointment well.
 The most common side effect that can be experienced around the site of application is a feeling of warmth or a sensation of burning.
 This is usually mild to moderate in severity and goes away within a few days after starting treatment.
 However, if this reaction persists for more than one week you should see your doctor.
-Other less common side effects include headache, cough, fever, flu-like symptoms, muscle aches, infection of the hair follicle (folliculitis) and acne.
+Other less common side effects include headache, cough, fever, flu-like symptoms, muscle aches, and in treated areas, infection of the hair follicle (folliculitis) and acne.

 Unlike topical corticosteroids, topical tacrolimus has not been shown to cause skin thinning, hence it is suitable for application to areas of skin that are thin such as the face, neck and flexures.